cockroachdb/docs/src/current/v23.1/cockroachdb-feature-availability.md

 ### Restore a CockroachDB {{ site.data.products.dedicated }} cluster from a managed-service backup

-[Restoring an entire CockroachDB {{ site.data.products.dedicated }} cluster from a managed-service backup]({% link cockroachcloud/use-managed-service-backups.md %}#restore-a-cluster) is in preview.
-Managed-service backups are automated backups of clusters in CockroachDB {{ site.data.products.cloud }} that are stored in Cockroach Labs' cloud storage.
+[Restoring an entire CockroachDB {{ site.data.products.dedicated }} cluster from a managed-service backup]({% link cockroachcloud/managed-backups.md %}#restore-a-cluster) is in preview.
+Managed backups are automated backups of clusters in CockroachDB {{ site.data.products.cloud }} that are stored in Cockroach Labs' cloud storage.

 ### Log SQL Statistics to Datadog